Research Projects and Grants

-All applications for research funding are coordinated by our Director of Research Funding, Dr Jo Cohen.
+All applications for research funding are coordinated by our Directors of Research Funding, Dr Jo Cohen and Dr Andrew Mendelsohn.
 Together with Research Manager, Dr Claire Trenery, she marshals a groups of expert readers who offer comment on drafts of each application, while also directing applicants to a costing exercise conducted by QMUL’s Joint Research Management Office.
 Applications to European funding schemes are also expertly supported by a dedicated team with expertise in that area.

 Workshops are sometimes organised for the discussion and development of ideas for funded research projects.
 And when schemes require an interview as part of the selection process, colleagues generously participate in ‘mock’ interviews too.
 Where projects are associated with research centres, much generation of the project occurs in that supportive environment.

 Current funded projects

 - The Duchesse d'Elbeuf's Letters to a Friend, 1788-94